The Cellar

 THE CHURCH

-The Cistercian monks of the Saint Nicholas’ abbey of Angers built this church in the XII century.
+The Cistercian monks of the Saint Nicholas’ abbey of Angers built this church in the 12th century.
 When the new Church of Épiré was built (and financed by Elisabeth de Las Cases) in 1884, René Bizard bought the old one in 1898 and turned it into a cellar in 1906.

 Carte postale de l'église d'Epiré // Postcard of Epiré's Church